-Hudson River Sloop Clearwater began with music as its foundation and at its core, and believes that music and the arts are a powerful way to inform and inspire participation in creating our future and the next generation of environmental leaders.
-Through song and participation, Clearwater works to carry forward Pete Seeger’s legacy of activism and cause music.
+Hudson River Sloop Clearwater began with music as its foundation and at its core.
+The organization believes that music and the arts are a powerful way to inform and inspire participation in every generation of environmental leaders.
+Through song, Clearwater carries forward Pete Seeger’s legacy of both activism and cause music.

 Concerts and Special Events

-Clearwater produces a variety of musical events and concerts through out the year.
-In 2009 The Clearwater Concert: Creating the Next Generation of Environmental Leaders celebrated Pete Seeger’s 90th birthday on a massive scale at Madison Square Garden in NYC .
-The concert featured over 40 artists from a wide variety of musical genres with performances by Joan Baez, Ben Harper, Ani DiFranco, Dave Matthews, Michael Franti, Emmylou Harris, John Mellencamp, Tao Rodriguez-Seeger, Bruce Springsteen, Taj Mahal, Eddie Vedder and Keller Williams, and featured renditions of Pete Seeger inspired muscial treasures.
+Clearwater produces musical events and concerts throughout the year.
+Six years ago, The Clearwater Concert: Creating the Next Generation of Environmental Leaders celebrated Pete Seeger’s 90th birthday on a massive scale at Madison Square Garden in NYC .
+The concert featured over 40 artists from a wide variety of musical genres with performances by Joan Baez, Ben Harper, Ani DiFranco, Dave Matthews, Michael Franti, Emmylou Harris, John Mellencamp, Tao Rodriguez-Seeger, Bruce Springsteen, Taj Mahal, Eddie Vedder and Keller Williams, and featured renditions of Pete Seeger inspired musical treasures.

 Great Hudson River Revival – Clearwater Festival

-Each summer, Clearwater continues to bring people down to the river for the Great Hudson River Revival, or Clearwater Festival, the country’s oldest music and environmental festival.
+Every summer, Clearwater continues to bring people down to the river for the Great Hudson River Revival, or Clearwater Festival, the country’s oldest music and environmental festival.
 What began as riverside concerts to raise funds to “build a boat to save the river” has evolved into a weekend celebration that brings together thousands of attendees for two days of inspired music and celebration with a focus on our earth, community, and environmental stewardship.
-Held every June on Father’s Day weekend, the festival attracts celebrated musicians who perform in support of the Clearwater mission such as Bela Fleck, Ani DiFranco, Steve Earle, Indigo Girls, Drive by Truckers, Cowboy Junkies, Martin Sexton, Arlo Guthrie, The Low Anthem, Billy Bragg, The Klezmatics, as well as longtime Clearwater friends like David Amram, Peter Yarrow, Janis Ian, Tom Chapin, and Toshi Reagon.
+Held every June, the festival attracts celebrated musicians who perform in support of the Clearwater mission.
+Celebrated artists performing at the festival include David Crosby, Citizen Cope, Neko Case, Bela Fleck, Ani DiFranco, Steve Earle, Guster, Agnelique Kidjo, Indigo Girls, Los Lobos, The Mavericks, Martin Sexton, Arlo Guthrie, The Low Anthem, Billy Bragg, The Klezmatics, as well as longtime Clearwater friends like David Amram, Peter Yarrow, Tom Chapin, and Toshi Reagon.

 Music onboard the Sloop Clearwater